New scholarships now available: Brian Meredith Net Zero Scholarships

 On successful completion of this module you should be able to:

-• Describe the “non-science” influences in risk assessment and management using sociological and psychological theories relating to risk perception, attitudes and communication.
+• Identify and analyse the “non-science” influences in risk assessment and management using sociological and psychological theories relating to risk perception, attitudes and communication.

 • Identify and evaluate drivers that may influence individual or group perceptions and attitudes towards risk in specific scenarios.